 We make various stops today along the South shore including; The Church Floor underground basalt columns, Dverghamrar "Dwarf Rocks" basalt columns, Eldhraun "Fire Lava" lava field (created in one of the greatest eruptions in recorded history in 1783-1784, affecting not only Icelanders but Europeans as well), Fjaðrárgljúfur canyon, Skeiðarábrú twisted bridge (the remains of the bridge destroyed in a massive flood, caused by an sub-glacier eruption, that brought huge icebergs - some as big as a house).

 Travel back to Reykjavik with stops at Fjaðrárgljúfur and Hveragerði, then visit a local power plant to gain a better understanding of how geothermal energy is used throughout the country.
-Opt to have a farewell dinner with the CEO and enjoy your last evening out on the town.
+Opt to have a farewell dinner with your CEO and enjoy your last evening out on the town.